data wrangling

 "(?<=[1-8]_)[[:digit:]]{3}[gmnux]{1}(?=_exp)")) |>

-## account for second notation syntax for concentrations
+## account for second notation syntax for concentrations, namely for decimal values

 dplyr::mutate(Concentrations_ID = if_else(is.na(Concentrations_ID),